 All of these accidents can cause serious injuries.
 If you were in an accident you should seek prompt medical attention and get checked out by a doctor.
 Even if you don’t have pain right away you may experience symptoms several days after the accident.

-Common injuries after a car accident are:
+Common injuries after an Uber car accident are:

 - Broken bones

 Today, the state of California has passed a number of laws aimed at helping to ensure that when an Uber or Lyft accident occurs, drivers and the people they are carrying or hit (such as pedestrians, cyclists, or drivers/passenger of another vehicle) are protected.

 If you are involved in an accident with an Uber or Lyft vehicle in California, here’s a look into what you need to know about your recovery options, and whether or not you have the right to file a personal injury lawsuit for compensation.